-The University of Miami School of Law and the Frost School of Music offer the first ever joint degree program in law and music business.
-Upon completion of this program, a student earns the Juris Doctor degree from the School of Law and a Master of Music in Music Business and Entertainment Industries degree from the School of Music.
+The University of Miami School of Law and UM's Frost School of Music - ranked one of the top music business schools by Billboard Magazine and by the Hollywood Reporter - offer the first ever joint degree program in law and music business.
+Upon completion of this program, a student earns the Juris Doctor degree from the School of Law and a Master of Arts in Music Industry degree from the School of Music.

 - Only the LSAT exam is required.

-- Students who apply to the joint program are giving permission for the MM program admissions staff and faculty to review their complete J.D. application.
+- Students who apply to the joint degree program are giving permission for the M.A. program admissions staff and faculty to review their complete J.D. application.

-- Students already enrolled in the M.M. program are not eligible to apply to the joint program.
+- Students already enrolled in the M.A. program are not eligible to apply to the joint program.

-- Students will complete the first-year law school curriculum in its entirety before taking any M.M. courses.
+- Students will complete the first-year law school curriculum in its entirety before taking any M.A. courses.

 - All other J.D. requirements must be met.
-Six credits will be satisfied by two M.M. courses: Analysis of Music Industry (3 credits) and Music Copyright Law (3 credits).
+Six credits will be satisfied by two M.A. courses.
 These courses must be completed before the J.D. degree will be conferred.

-- Nine School of Law credits will be applied to the M.M. degree in the areas of intellectual property, business, and tax law topics.
-The M.M. degree will not be conferred until these nine credits are completed.
+- Nine School of Law credits will be applied to the M.A. degree in the areas of intellectual property, business, and tax law topics.
+The M.A. degree will not be conferred until these nine credits are completed.

 - Student are encouraged to fashion a balanced upper-class law school curriculum which prepares them to provide legal services to clients in the business and entertainment industries including specific offering regarding arts and entertainment law, as well as more general offerings in domestic and international aspects of fields such as antitrust, business associations, commercial law, intellectual property, tax and torts.

 - If a student in the joint program wants to take music elective course (e.g., Musicology, Psychology of Music, Audio for Producers, etc.) arrangements will be made to accommodate the request.